Effectiveness Of Art Therapy: The Role Of Art Therapy For Mental Health

 What is art therapy?

-Art therapy has benefits as a stand-alone practice, but it is typically most effective when combined with other forms of psychotherapy such as cognitive behavioral therapy (CBT).
+Art therapy has benefits as a stand-alone practice, but the effectiveness of art therapy is typically greatest when combined with other forms of psychotherapy such as cognitive behavioral therapy (CBT).
 Psychodynamic art therapy focuses on the subconscious mind, revealing unconscious thoughts and beliefs that develop in childhood.
 Creative expression through writing, drawing, and other art forms could have the ability to tap into the subconscious mind and bring underlying cognitive processes to light.

 A 2014 randomized controlled trial on the effectiveness of psychodynamic group art therapy for treating patients diagnosed with schizophrenia found that patients who had attended group art therapy had significant improvements in self-awareness of their emotional states and that of others.
 Art therapy may even be able to prevent mental illness by helping people to process trauma and improve self-esteem.